abhay34-hi/Capstone-Project/README.md

 AI Smart Chatbot for PGRKAM

 This project is an AI-powered employment assistance chatbot designed for the Punjab Ghar Ghar Rozgar and Karobar Mission (PGRKAM).
-It helps job seekers search jobs, apply online, track applications, and interact with a multilingual chatbot powered by modern AI.
+It helps job seekers search jobs, apply online, track applications, and interact with a multilingual chatbot powered by modern AI..

 🔥 Features